-Choral Singing II
+Choral Singing II Three Credits

 Using the skills of Choral Singing I, experience the joy of singing through performances of music ranging from Bach to Broadway.
 This course stresses singing in choral parts.
 Offered when there is sufficient student interest.
+Prerequisite: MUS 110 or permission of the instructor

-Choral Singing III
+MUS 301 Choral Singing III